miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 consequences***.
 Perhaps it's just labels and I could make the same argument about that one.
 Even when you make decisions that take you out of your comfort zone, you can always return to it.
 Maybe not on the first rotation, but give it 2 or 3 more and you can get back to where you were.

-The most damaging fallacy of our time is the believe that what doesn't kill you makes you damaged goods, forever a victim and it's downhill from there.
+The most damaging fallacy of our time is the belief that what doesn't kill you makes you forever a victim, damaged goods entitled to compensation, and it's downhill from there and you can beat up everyone around you with a sense of entitlement and correcting their language and trying to impose your belief system on them.
 Wrong!
+I'm sorry about whatever happendd to you, and I'm sure it was awful and I'm not invalidating it.
+It's just that you're still alive, aren't you?

+What, are you ***not in control*** of your very own mind and how you move ahead in life?
+You've become like a feather in the breeze rather than a human, but a loud, complaining one?
+Get off it.
+What doesn't kill you makes you stronger, period.
+If not, your mommy and daddy let you down too early, and you haven't started correcting course soon enough.
+And because it takes as much time to back out of a bad situation as it took to get in, you had better start now.
-It means your mommy and daddy neglected to give you the tools to steer that dot.
+Watch the Lorenz Attractor.
+Okay?
+Now, steer that dot.

 You are not actually following that mathematical formula.
 You have human free will, because we don't live in a super-deterministic universe.
 That's what we